awsdocs/amazon-glacier-developer-guide/doc_source/vault-access-policy.md

 ## Example 3: Grant Cross\-Account Permissions for MFA Delete Operations<a name="vault-access-policy-example-mfa-authentication"></a>

-You can use multi\-factor authentication \(MFA\) to protect your Amazon Glacier resources\.
+You can use multi\-factor authentication \(MFA\) to protect your Glacier resources\.
 To provide an extra level of security, MFA requires users to prove physical possession of an MFA device by providing a valid MFA code\.
-For more information about configuring MFA access, see [Configuring MFA\-Protected API Access](http://docs.aws.amazon.com/IAM/latest/UserGuide/MFAProtectedAPI.html) in the *IAM User Guide*\.
+For more information about configuring MFA access, see [Configuring MFA\-Protected API Access](https://docs.aws.amazon.com/IAM/latest/UserGuide/MFAProtectedAPI.html) in the *IAM User Guide*\.

 The example policy grants an AWS account with temporary credentials permission to delete archives from a vault named examplevault, provided the request is authenticated with an MFA device\.
 The policy uses the `aws:MultiFactorAuthPresent` condition key to specify this additional requirement\.
-For more information, see [Available Keys for Conditions](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.
+For more information, see [Available Keys for Conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.

 ```
  1. {